maggie-grundy/week7-capstone-project/README-MAGGIENOTES.md

 - [X] Create your project folder & version control (git) so you track changes.
 - [X] Set up basic HTML structure: main container, header, search bar, results area, forecast area, etc.

 - [] Write the CSS skeleton: define your grid / sections layout (for desktop & mobile).
-Use a display: grid (or flex) for the main layout, then inside each card use display: flex as you mentioned.
+Use a display: grid (or flex) for the main layout, then inside each card use display: flex.
 - [] Add class names for the major blocks (search, current weather, metrics, forecast cards).

 - [X] Set up a CSS reset / base styles so browser differences don’t trip you up.